Xornet-Euphoria/CTF_Tools/README.md

   -h, --help            show this help message and exit -l LIBC, --libc LIBC  libc path
-  -s, --simple          only show infomation of section and symbols (not include gadgets and ignore libc) --disas DISAS         disassemble specified function by name (in current version, function only) --detail              analyze binary for detail information
+  -s, --simple          only show infomation of section and symbols (not include gadgets and ignore libc) --symbols [SYMBOLS [SYMBOLS ...]]
+                        show nformation of symbols such as symbol@plt, symbol@got and symbol@libc (-l option is required).
+This option can get multi arguments.
+  --detail              analyze binary for detail information (but not implemented now... sorry)
   ```